blotfi/ESP32-Radio-with-Spectrum-analyzer/Readme.md

 based on the excellent
 https://github.com/Edzelf/ESP32-Radio

-based on the modified code by Mirko Dalmonte: https://github.com/Edzelf/ESP32-Radio/issues/86
+based on the modified code by Mirko Dalmonte https://github.com/Edzelf/ESP32-Radio/issues/86
-(the code on the issues/86 does not compile due to poor export some characters are missing: * /)
+(the code on the issues/86 does not compile due to poor export, some characters are missing: * /)

+I contacted Mirko, got the correct code, mixed with the updted version of ESP32-Radio one.

 I downloaded the patches and plugins for VS1053b and adapted them to the code. http://www.vlsi.fi/en/support/software/vs10xxplugins.html